johnridesabike/bikewalklife/posts/2021/05/bike-to-work-appreciation-day.md

   alt: A photo of a bicycle beside a sign saying "BIKE TO WORK DAY."
   caption: ''
 external_link: ''
+excerpt: >
+  Today is Bike to Work Day where I live.
+This is a special day where we ask each other to leave our cars at home and commute by bicycle instead.
+But I believe that it’s equally important to show that we appreciate the people who always bike commute every day, so I also consider today Bike to Work Appreciation Day.

 ---
 Today is Bike to Work Day where I live.
 This is a special day where we ask each other to leave our cars at home and commute by bicycle instead.
 But I believe that it’s equally important to show that we appreciate the people who always bike commute every day, so I also consider today _Bike to Work Appreciation Day_.